 - Hate Sink: There's nothing nice to say about him, making his crushing defeat at the hands of Nico Robin all the more cathartic.

-- Hoist by His Own Petard: Robin flips his belt and he gets sliced by his own Axe Dials.
+- Hoist by His Own Petard: After beating him up, Robin flips his belt and he gets sliced by his own Axe Dials.

 - Jerkass: He's even nastier than the four priests, and when Nico Robin tells him about the Shandora ruins, he destroys them with no care.

-- Large and in Charge: He is really large and he's the leader of the Divine Soldiers.
+- Large and in Charge: He is really large and stands out when he's among his underlings: the Divine Soldiers.

 - Meaningful Name: Yama means "Mountain" and most of his attacks are named after the word "mountain".